sherief/regal/README.rst

 ===========

 * Incomplete implementation, so far.
+* Shared OpenGL contexts supported for single-threaded only.
 * Limited GLSL language support.
 * GL_QUADS only works in immediate mode or with DrawArrays for ES and core profiles.